the-write-one/gurobi-groovy/bin/bin.md

 * [sgroovy_console.bat](groovy_console.bat) - running Gurobi model inside Groovy Console interactive environment

 In the following examples, we'll assume that the Gurobi model written in Groovy is located in the same folder as the above command scripts.
-Other, the command script folder can be added to the `PATH` environment variable, or the path can be specified as part of the command script name in the command line.
+Otherwise, the command script folder can be added to the `PATH` environment variable, or the path can be specified as part of the command script name in the command line.